bhavyavashisth/macaudit/README.md

 ./dist/macaudit-darwin-universal install
 ```
 ### By default, it installs to ~/.local/bin/macaudit.
-> Note: If ~/.local/bin is not in your shell path, the installer will conveniently print the exact export PATH=... command you need to add to your profile).
+> Note: If ~/.local/bin is not in your shell path, the installer will conveniently print the exact export PATH="$HOME/.local/bin:$PATH" .

 ## Once installed, simply type the following from anywhere to launch the UI:
 ```bash